neelaropp/book-database-searcher/README.md

-implements a Python-based application that connects to a MySQL database through the Python Connector interface.
+This project implements a Python-based application that connects to a MySQL database through the Python Connector interface.
 The application provides a fully functional Graphical User Interface (GUI) built using tkinter, which allows users to interact with a bookstore database and search for books by Author, Category, and Publisher.

 Key features of the project include: